About Konrad Kuczak

 Konrad established his own law office in 1972 attempting to secure and preserve the rights of individuals and small corporations against big business, government, and the police.

-Konrad is admitted to and has represented clients in the United States Supreme Court, the U. S. Court of Claims, the Third, Sixth, and Seventh U. S. Circuit Courts of Appeals, as well as the federal and state courts and administrative agencies in Ohio.
+Konrad is admitted to and has represented clients in the United States Supreme Court, the U. S. Court of Claims, the Third, Fourth, Fifth, Sixth, and Seventh U. S. Circuit Courts of Appeals, as well as the federal and state courts and administrative agencies in Ohio and the Financial Industry Regulatory Agency for stock broker negligence and fraud cases.

 Aware that his clients generally seek his advice and counsel in matters which will seriously effect the balance of their lives, Konrad strives to provide ready, personal communications with client in order to preserve their lives, liberty, and property.